 Both brown and white sugars play together perfectly to create a cookie that spreads just enough while still laden with butterscotch notes.

-Texture of Cranberry Oatmeal Cookies
+Texture of Oatmeal Craisin Cookies

 Instead of a thick cookie that bakes like a brick, be sure to flatten these big boys before hitting the oven.
 They will spread and develop a crispy crust around the edges while the middle stays moist and chewy for days!